The holidays are about joy, connection, and giving—but it's prime hunting season for cybercriminals.

 3. Fake Shipping Notification Scams

-One common type of social engineering scam cyber criminals use is a fake shipping notification scam.
-During this scam, the attacker will send you an email or SMS message from a shipping provider like USPS, UPS, FedEx, or DHL.
+One common type of social engineering scam cybercriminals use is a fake shipping notification scam.
+In this scam, the attacker will send you an email or SMS message from a shipping provider like USPS, UPS, FedEx, or DHL.

-The message will prompt you to “schedule the delivery” of your parcel and provide you with a link that takes you to a phishing website, which attempts to infect your device with malware and hijack your personal information.
+The message will prompt you to "schedule the delivery" of your parcel and provide you with a link to a phishing website.
+The website attempts to infect your device with malware and hijack your personal information.

 4. Charity/Disaster Relief Scams

-As consumers look to support those in need over the holidays, hackers attempt to exploit this kindness by creating charity and disaster relief scams.
-Fraudsters will invite consumers to make donations to causes and individuals on social media but instead, steal their money and personal information.
+Hackers attempt to exploit kindness by creating charity and disaster relief scams as consumers look to support those in need over the holidays.
+Fraudsters will invite consumers to make donations to causes or individuals on social media but instead steal their money and personal information.

 5. Fake Websites

 Fake or phishing websites are another top threat to consumers.
-Cyber criminals often create ‘eCommerce’ websites optimized for search engines and offer goods at competitive prices to mislead consumers into purchasing.
+Cybercriminals often create 'eCommerce' websites optimized for search engines and offer goods at competitive prices to entice consumers into purchasing.

-Then, the moment the victim hands over their payment details, the hackers will record them and use them to commit identity fraud and fraudulent purchases further down the road.
+When the victim hands over their payment details, the hackers record them and use them to commit identity fraud and fraudulent purchases later.

 6. Gift Card Scams